solid/webid-profile/notes/oidcIssuer.md

 An app operating on behalf of a WebID owner that wants to login needs to find the OIDC Issuer.
 Such an app  SHOULD look for triples in the WebID document in the form `<?WebID> solid:oidcIssuer <?Issuer>.

-If the app needs to login on behalf of the WebID owner and can not find a triple with the solid:oidcIssuer predicate, it SHOULD inform the WebID owner that their WebID document is broken.
+If the app needs to login on behalf of the WebID owner and can not find a triple with the solid:oidcIssuer predicate, it MAY inform the WebID owner that their WebID document is broken.

 If a single Issuer triple is found, the app wanting to login SHOULD redirect to the URL specifed by the value of ?Issuer.

-If multiple Issuer's are found, the app should offer the user a choice and redirect to the chosen Issuer.
+If multiple Issuer's are found, the app SHOULD offer the user a choice and redirect to the chosen Issuer.

 ## Background notes